Derek Boswell: Bowls career

 In 2007 he won the pairs and fours silver medals at the Atlantic Bowls Championships.
 Two years later he won the fours bronze medal at the 2009 Atlantic Championships and in 2019 he won the fours silver medal and pairs bronze medal at the Atlantic Championships.

 In 2020, he was selected for the 2020 World Outdoor Bowls Championship in Australia and in October 2021, he was selected to represent Jersey in the 2022 Commonwealth Games being held in Birmingham.
 He duly competed in the men's pairs and the men's fours at the Games.

+In 2023, he was selected as part of the team to represent Jersey at the 2023 World Outdoor Bowls Championship.
+He participated in the men's pairs and the men's fours events.